Hutchby/ada_chip8/README.md

 The four main parts of the project are the implementation of the architecture of the CHIP-8, the implementation of the instruction set, the graphical user interface and the tests and rom loader.

+The architecture was implemented by Guillaume Doré, the instruction set was implemented by Gaël Gilet--Couraud, Lucien Ricimello implemented the graphical user interface and Maxime Gaudron did the tests and the rom loader.

+To build and use the project one just have to open the pgr file with gps (arm version) and flash the board.